phillipfoxsmaflex/next-supabase-saas-kit-main/DOCKER_COMPLETE_FIXES.md

 - The Next.js application is built in a multi-stage Docker build for optimal performance
 - Environment variables are properly configured for both development and production
 - The `.dockerignore` file ensures only necessary files are included in the build context
+- The Next.js application now runs on port 3001 to avoid conflicts with other services

 The deployment should now work without any dependency or configuration issues.